cldf-datasets/liljegrenhindukush/doc/HKAT-Home.md

 Welcome to Hindu Kush Areal Typology

-One of the goals of the research project “Language contact and relatedness in the Hindukush region” was to produce a typological profile of the languages spoken in the Hindu Kush region, a mountainous area in north-eastern Afghanistan, northern Pakistan and the northern parts of the Indian-administered territories of Jammu & Kashmir and
+One of the goals of the research project "Language contact and relatedness in the Hindukush region" was to produce a typological profile of the languages spoken in the Hindu Kush region, a mountainous area in north-eastern Afghanistan, northern Pakistan and the northern parts of the Indian-administered territories of Jammu & Kashmir and